serpwings/pysitemaps/README.md

 ## How to Use pysitemaps?

-You can find detailed tutorial on [pysitemaps website](https://pysitemaps.pages.dev/).
+You can find detailed tutorial on [pysitemaps tutorial website](https://serpwings.com/software/python-sitemaps/).

 ## Contribute